jimmyt1988/unit-testing-unreal-engine/5.2/readme.md

 #include "Misc/AutomationTest.h"
 #include "Tests/Fixtures/WorldFixture.h"

+// BeerActorDrinkBeerSpec: A name for the class.
+It's used for the Define method
+// "{ProjectName}.Actors.BeerActor.DrinkBeerSpec": A name for the spec.
+Dots "." are used in Unreal Engine Editor to organise tests.
+// EAutomationTestFlags::ApplicationContextMask: This flag does something... <shrugs>
+// EAutomationTestFlags::ProductFilter: This flag is used to categorise your test in the Unreal Engine Editor.
 BEGIN_DEFINE_SPEC(BeerActorDrinkBeerSpec, "{ProjectName}.Actors.BeerActor.DrinkBeerSpec", EAutomationTestFlags::ApplicationContextMask | EAutomationTestFlags::ProductFilter)

-TUniquePtr<FWorldFixture> WorldFixture;
+// Within this block, you can define variables that you use across your "It" tests TUniquePtr<FWorldFixture> WorldFixture;
 ABeerActor* Actor;
 AMainPlayerController* Controller;
 AMainCharacter* Character;
 AMainPlayerState* PlayerState;
+// ---

 END_DEFINE_SPEC(BeerActorDrinkBeerSpec)